davidindub/fizzbuzz/README.md

 - Sound effects give audio feedback for correct answers and on game over.
 - Sound effects can be toggled on and off in the preferences modal, and there is audio confirmation when turned on.
-- The users preference will be stored for their next visit.
+- The user's preference will be stored for their next visit.

 __Hard Mode__